KatJagiello/KatJagiello/3_Python/APIs_Trivia/README.md

 *(**Add a screenshot**)*

-A command-line trivia game built in Python that fetches questions in real-time from the Open Trivia Database API.
+<br><br>A command-line trivia game built in Python that fetches questions in real-time from the Open Trivia Database API.
 This project was built to demonstrate core Python fundamentals, API integration, and data handling.

 ---